published on 28 April 2014

-The element of skepticism can be traced back as far as the Vedas.
-Charvaka started to develop around the 7th century BCE and its earliest texts came around the 6th century BCE, but unfortunately they have been lost.
-From what we can piece together, mainly through later works, these thinkers believed in a form of materialism in which only those things that could be perceived directly were thought to exist.
+The earliest texts of the Charvaka were written around the 6th century BCE, but unfortunately they have been lost.
+From what we can piece together, mainly through later works, these thinkers believed in a rigid materialistic perspective in which only things that could be perceived directly were thought to exist.
 Some of the key principles of this doctrine of materialism were:

-- The principle that all things are earth, air, fire and water.
+- All things are made of earth, air, fire and water.

-- That which cannot be perceived does not exist; to exist is to be perceivable.
+- That which cannot be perceived does not exist; to exist implies to be perceivable.

 - Heaven and hell are nothing but inventions.
-The only end of man is to enjoy the pleasures of life and to avoid pain.
+The only goal of humans is to enjoy pleasures and avoid pain.

-Among the members of the Charvaka school we find Brihaspati, who wrote a number of aphorisms that have also been lost.
-Only a brief poem used to denounc the priestly caste has survived:
+There were a number of aphorisms ascribed to Brihaspati that have also been lost.
+Only a brief poem used to denounce the priestly caste has survived to our days:

 The costly rites enjoined for those who die